-Stories about People with Disabilities: In the quarterly program reports and final report, or at other times as requested, and protecting the privacy of program participants, grantees will provide stories about people with developmental and other disabilities whose lives have improved as a result of grant activities.
+Stories about People with Disabilities: In the quarterly program reports and final report, orat other times as requested, and protecting the privacy of program participants, grantees will provide stories about people with developmental and other disabilities whose lives have improved as a result of grant activities.
 Examples of the types of stories to be shared (who, what, when, where and why) include: how someone became more independent because they obtained employment or transportation; how someone became more connected to their community as a result of opportunities provided through the grant; or how someone was able to remain in the community vs. being institutionalized.

-Post-Project Performance Measurements: Grantees may be required to collect and reportdata on project outcomes after the grant has ended in order to assist the Board in meeting its federal reporting requirements and to evaluate long-term systemic changes related to the grant.
+Post-Project Reporting Requirements: In most circumstances, grantees will be required to collect and report post-grant data to the Board on project outcomes for a period of two years after the grant has ended, in order to assist the Board in meeting its federal reporting requirements and to evaluate long-term systemic changes related to the grant.
+Specific post-grant reporting requirements, including collection of federal performance measures, will be communicated to the grantee prior to the end of the active grant period of performance.